Glencoe Physical Science with Earth Science

 Design your own creative musical instrument.
 Your instrument should demonstrate a full scale and be able to be tuned to the proper pitch.
 Applying appropriate physics terms, explain how your instrument produces a variety of sounds.
 Using a simple musical score ("Twinkle, Twinkle Little Star," for example) participate in an all-class orchestra with your physics musical instrument.

-1 class period to investigate the crime scene and gather evidence.
-1 class period to present the evidence to a judge and jury.
+1 class period to create the instrument and 1 class period to explain physics principles

 Visit these web sites for more information musical instruments, sound, and physics.

 Sound Properties and their Perception